osm-search/Nominatim/packaging/nominatim-api/README.md

 by name and address (geocoding) and to generate synthetic addresses of OSM points (reverse geocoding).

-This module implements the library for searching in a Nominatim database imported with the 'nominatim-db' package.
+This module implements the library for searching a Nominatim database imported with the [`nominatim-db`](https://pypi.org/project/nominatim-db/) package.

 ## Installation